-Here’s the rundown of what you can expect from the Full Fibre 500 package:
+Here’s a quick rundown of Vodafone’s Broadband Full Fibre 500 package:

 |Fibre to the premises (FTTP)

 |Broadband only, Broadband & phone, Broadband, phone and TV